aol/cyclops/cyclops-functions/readme.md

+# cyclops-functions

+Light weight module (no dependencies) which adds the following features for Java 8 Functions, Consumers and Suppliers

+* Caching / Memoization
+* Currying
+* Partial Application
+* Type inference

+## Caching / Memiozation

+Use static Memoize methods on Memoize utility class to create a cachable reference to a function, suppler or method.
+Provide custom cache interfaces via the Cachable functional interface

 ## Currying

 Cyclops can convert any function (with up to 8 inputs) or method reference into a chain of one method functions (Currying).
 This technique is a useful (and more safe) alternative to Closures.
 The Curried function can be created and values explicitly passed in rather than captured by the compiler (where-upon they may change).